-From Miningsky Container's inception to March 31, 2022, the Company provided technical knowledge towards the manufacture of containers for Miningsky Container.
-As at March 31, 2022 the Company had a balance of \$73,010 advanced by Miningsky Container for services.
+From Miningsky Container's inception to March 31, 2022, the Company provided technical knowledge and labour work towards the manufacture of containers for Miningsky Container.
 On March 31, 2022, the Company recorded an impairment loss of the entire investment of \$159,550 as the investment is not recoverable due to uncertainty as to the feasibility of Miningsky Container's business plan.

 In September, 2022 the Company sold its 25% equity interest in Miningsky Container for gross proceeds of \$1 to the 70% equity holder of Miningsky Container, whereby Miningsky Container and the Company agreed to mutual general release of all existing and future claims and obligations.
+As a result, the Company recorded a gain on debt settlement of \$44,145, representing the full balance advanced by Miningsky Container immediately prior to the Company's ownership disposition and general release.
+As at the date of this report the Company has no balance owed to Miningsky Container.